Roy Jeffs

 Leroy "Roy" Barlow Jeffs (June 5, 1992 – May 29, 2019) was a former member of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church).
-He was one of Warren Jeffs's fifty four children.
+He was one of Warren Jeffs's over 60 children.
 Jeffs left the FLDS and was among the first of his father's children to accuse him of sexual abuse.

 He died by suicide at age 26.

 Life

 Born in Sandy, Utah to Gloria Barlow and Warren Jeffs.
 At the time, his father was serving as the principal of a FLDS private school, and his grandfather, Rulon Jeffs, was prophet of the FLDS Church.
 Jeffs would have three younger full siblings (Richard, Rulon, and Patricia), and 50 half siblings.
 He and his family moved to Short Creek Community in 1998.

-Although forbidden from having access to television or toys, Jeffs described a happy childhood— spending time landscaping and gardening with his mother.
+Although forbidden from having access to television or toys, Jeffs described a happy childhood, spending time landscaping and gardening with his mother.
 But he felt neglected and shunned by his father, and witnessed the psychological abuse of his mother (who was not one of Warren's favored wives).

 When he was around 10 years old, his father began to separate him from the rest of the family and community.
 Jeffs was first sent away, along with his mother, when he was 12.
 Three days after his father's arrest in 2006, at 14, he was sent to a ranch in Wyoming, without his mother.
 "I was sent from a house in hiding, to a land of refuge, which were the compounds, and that’s where it was just a lot of hard labor".

 Jeffs was allowed to rejoin the family at the YFZ Ranch but stayed only three weeks because of a confession to his father that he was attracted to some of his father's wives (who were close to his age).
 He believed the confession was necessary because "God revealed to [Warren] all of the details of your life."

 Jeffs was able to reunite with his family, returning to the YFZ Ranch in December 2008, when all of Warren Jeffs’ family members were sent there.
 He was sent to Short Creek in 2010.
 And in 2012, he was sent out to work at many FLDS enclaves around the United States clearing land, building houses, tending herds, and learning to repair appliances.

 Jeffs was working for a church-owned company which was building a hotel in downtown Des Moines, Iowa where he hadn't talked to his family in two years, didn't get along with any of his co-workers, and hadn't been paid in months.
-Feeling "super alone," on 10 February 2014 he left the FLDS by running off of the job site.
+Feeling "super alone," on February 10, 2014, he left the FLDS by running off of the job site.
 He purchased a one-way bus ticket to Salt Lake City.

-Jeffs was the first of Warren Jeffs’ children to leave his father's church.
+Jeffs was among the first of Warren Jeffs’ children to leave his father's church.